Burundi: Politics

-Burundi's political system is that of a presidential representative democratic republic based upon a multi-party state.
-The president of Burundi is the head of state and head of government.
+Burundi is a presidential representative democratic republic based upon a multi-party state.
+The president is the head of state and head of government.
 There are currently 21 registered parties in Burundi.
-On 13 March 1992, Tutsi coup leader Pierre Buyoya established a constitution, which provided for a multi-party political process and reflected multi-party competition.
-Six years later, on 6 June 1998, the constitution was changed, broadening National Assembly's seats and making provisions for two vice-presidents.
-Because of the Arusha Accord, Burundi enacted a transitional government in 2000.
+The 1992 constitution established a multi-party political process and reflected multi-party competition.
+The 1998 constitution broadened the National Assembly's seats and made provisions for two vice-presidents.

-Burundi's legislative branch is a bicameral assembly, consisting of the Transitional National Assembly and the Transitional Senate.
-As of 2004, the Transitional National Assembly consisted of 170 members, with the Front for Democracy in Burundi holding 38% of seats, and 10% of the assembly controlled by UPRONA.
-Fifty-two seats were controlled by other parties.
-Burundi's constitution mandates representation in the Transitional National Assembly to be consistent with 60% Hutu, 40% Tutsi, and 30% female members, as well as three Batwa members.
-Members of the National Assembly are elected by popular vote and serve five-year terms.
+The legislative branch is a bicameral assembly, consisting of the National Assembly and the Senate.
+The National Assembly consists of 118 to 123 members.
+Burundi's constitution mandates representation to be consistent with 60% Hutu, 40% Tutsi, and 30% female members, as well as three Twa members.
+Members are elected by popular vote and serve five-year terms.

-The Transitional Senate has fifty-one members, and three seats are reserved for former presidents.
-Due to stipulations in Burundi's constitution, 30% of Senate members must be female.
-Members of the Senate are elected by electoral colleges, which consist of members from each of Burundi's provinces and communes.
-For each of Burundi's eighteen provinces, one Hutu and one Tutsi senator are chosen.
-One term for the Transitional Senate is five years.
+The Senate has fifty-one members, and three seats are reserved for former presidents.
+30% of Senate members must be female.
+Members are elected by electoral colleges, which consist of members from each of Burundi's provinces and communes.
+For each of the provinces, one Hutu and one Tutsi senator are chosen.
+One term for the Senate is five years.

 Together, Burundi's legislative branch elect the president to a five-year term.
-Burundi's president appoints officials to his Council of Ministers, which is also part of the executive branch.
-The president can also pick fourteen members of the Transitional Senate to serve on the Council of Ministers.
-Members of the Council of Ministers must be approved by two-thirds of Burundi's legislature.
+The president appoints officials to his council of ministers, which is also part of the executive branch.
+The president can also pick 14 members of the Senate to serve on the council of ministers.
+Members of the council of ministers must be approved by two-thirds of Burundi's legislature.
 The president also chooses two vice-presidents.
-Following the 2015 election, the president of Burundi was Pierre Nkurunziza.
-The first vice-president was Therence Sinunguruza, and the Second Vice-president was Gervais Rufyikiri.

-On 20 May 2020, Evariste Ndayishimiye, a candidate who was hand-picked as Nkurunziza's successor by the CNDD-FDD, won the election with 71.45% of the vote.
-Shortly after, on 9 June 2020, Nkurunziza died of a cardiac arrest, at the age of 55.
-As per the constitution, Pascal Nyabenda, the president of the national assembly, led the government until Ndayishimiye's inauguration on 18 June 2020.

-The Cour Suprême (Supreme Court) is Burundi's highest court.
-There are three Courts of Appeals directly below the Supreme Court.
-Tribunals of First Instance are used as judicial courts in each of Burundi's provinces as well as 123 local tribunals.
+The Cour Suprême (Supreme Court) is the highest court.
+There are three Courts of Appeal directly below the Supreme Court.
+Tribunals of First Instance are used as judicial courts in each of the provinces as well as 123 local tribunals.